Cricket World Cup: Pakistan beat Bangladesh by seven wickets to rekindle World Cup semi-final hopes

 Shaheen Shah Afridi (3-23) passed 100 ODI wickets and Mohammad Wasim (3-31) polished off the lower order as Bangladesh were bowled out for 204 - a total Pakistan surpassed with 106 deliveries to spare, largely thanks to Fakhar Zaman's knock of 81 and 68 from Abdullah Shafique.

+Only the top seven teams plus hosts Pakistan will make that tournament so Bangladesh have plenty to play for against Sr Lanka and Australia.

+Remarkably, rock-bottom England can still reach the World Cup semi-finals but will be out by the time they face Australia in Ahmedabad on Saturday if New Zealand beat South Africa on Wednesday and Afghanistan then overcome Netherlands on Friday.

-Bangladesh found themselves 0-1 and 9-2 after Shaheen's early double strike; the wicket of Tanzid Hasan (0), lbw fifth ball, secured the left-arm quick his 100th scalp in the format.
+Bangladesh found themselves 0-1 and 9-2 after Shaheen's early double strike - the wicket of Tanzid Hasan (0), lbw fifth ball, securing the left-arm quick his 100th scalp in the format.

 Liton, though, gifted Pakistan his wicket, lobbing a nothing delivery from spinner Iftikhar Ahmed to short midwicket and then taking an age to leave the field, so dejected was he at falling in such a soft manner.

-The run-rate stalled and Mahmudullah was eventually bowled by a beauty from Shaheen as the Bangladesh innings, save for a partnership of 45 between Shakib Al Hasan (43 off 64) and Mehidy Hasan Miraz (25 off 30), fizzled out with just 204 on the score board.
+The run-rate stalled and Mahmudullah was eventually bowled by a beauty from Shaheen as the Bangladesh innings, save for a partnership of 45 between Shakib Al Hasan (43 off 64) and Mehidy Hasan Miraz (25 off 30), fizzled out - Wasim castling Mehidy, Taskin Ahmed (6) and Mustafizur Rahman (3).

-Knowing that they needed not just a win, but a fast one, Pakistan's openers Fakhar and Shafique, got to work quickly, setting the foundation with a 128-run partnership.
-Zaman top scored with a sublime 81, while Shafique made 68.
+Knowing that they needed not just a win, but a fast one, Pakistan openers Fakhar and Shafique, got to work quickly, setting the foundation with a 128-run partnership.

 Yet, while things seemed to be going to plan, Miraz stuck a spanner in the works by taking Shafique lbw after 21 overs.